ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 ClamWin antivirus test results

-To make sure an antivirus can actually protect you, we put it through a series of in-house tests.
-We usually supplement this test with trusted third-party test results, but we couldn’t find any published third-party protection tests for ClamWin.
+To make sure an antivirus can actually protect you, we put the programs we review through a series of in-house tests.
+We usually supplement this testing with trusted third-party test results, but we couldn’t find any published third-party protection tests for ClamWin.

 This isn't entirely surprising though, since most third-party antivirus testing organizations charge a fee to test antivirus programs.
 As a free program, ClamWin may lack the funds and resources necessary to pay for these tests.
-Keep in mind, though, that that doesn’t mean that ClamWin is automatically a bad product.
+Note that this doesn’t mean that ClamWin is automatically a bad product.

 Here's how ClamWin did against our in-house tests.